lawrencehayford/Ceros--Game/README.md

 ## Keys used to play the game

-- Arrow Down - For moving down or start the game
+- Arrow Down - For moving down or starting the game
 - Arrow Left - To move skier left
 - Arrow Right - To move skier right
-- Space bar for pause or resume game
+- Space bar - For pausing or resuming the game

 ## How Scores are Calculated